The History of Modern Marriage

 Christian Marriage and the Middle Ages

 Europe had its own traditions when it came to marriage and when the continent was converted to Catholicism these older pagan rituals blended well into the customs of the time.
 In Germanic tribes wedding rings were used to identify married women who were forced to wear them.
-In ancient times this may have been a way to mark captured women from opposing warring tribes who'd be forced to marry their conquerors.
+In ancient times this may have been a way to mark captured women from opposing warring tribes who'd been forced to marry their conquerors.
 By medieval times the ring was part of the dowry, the only part given to the bride herself (not like she could do anything with it!)
 Men did not wear wedding rings.
 Eventually marriage was consigned only to willing parties, with the acceptance of the ring being the official agreement.
-Although forced marriages stopped, and polygamous marriages had long since gone extinct, the church was still working on tweaking the whole process.
+Although forced marriages stopped, and polygamous marriages had long since gone extinct in any official capacity, the church was still working on tweaking the whole process.
 In the 12th century the Catholic Church started to describe marriage as a sacrament, something to do in order to get closer to God.
 However this wasn't an official view of the church until 1563.
 Of course if marriage is a sacrament, divorce was something that could no longer be tolerated and it soon become illegal.
 In fact the only way to obtain a divorce in these days was to have a very expensive legal trial in which one had to prove that they unknowingly married into their own family.
 This could result not in divorce in its truest sense but an annulment, where the annulled couples were free from each other but expected to live singly for the rest of their lives.
 At this time marriage went from being a rather informal occasion to being an event orchestrated by the church with a priest giving the ceremony outside the church doors.
 To ensure the marriage would last they started to ask the guests at the weddings to voice any concerns publicly to give the couple one last chance not to go through with it.

-By the time the protestant reformation came people's minds were changing.
+By the time the Protestant reformation came people's minds were changing.
 Protestants believed weddings should be orchestrated by a justice of the peace and that couples who were not suited to each other should be able to divorce freely.
 Unfortunately the legality of these beliefs were only valid for a short period of time before the Catholics once again restored an older legal system.
 However the Protestants were victorious in adding wedding vows to marriage ceremonies, a series of oaths and vows to treat each other with dignity and respect, something that until then wasn't really considered of particular importance.
 The vows lacked any legal authority but they were a step in the right direction.

 In colonial America the people decided to abide by English laws.
 In 1769 marriage was defined as the ceasing of a woman having any legal or social standing in society separate from that of her husband.
 It wasn't until 1869 that American women finally were allowed to own their own property, be it obtained by them or inherited.